antronerds/r2-tutorials/docs/Graph_Settings.md

 ### Summary: two different kind of R2 menus
 To summarize, many graphs in R2 are now responsive with settings that take immediate effect upon change and with plot elements that are interactive. <br>
+Besides these newer responsive settings, on most pages in R2, you will (also) still find a settings menu that allows you to change parameters of an analysis, but that requires you to submit made changes with a specific button.<br>
-Below is a picture of the two different kind of menus that you often encounter in R2:
+<br>Below is a picture of the two different kinds of menus that you often encounter in R2:
-* The responsive plot options menu that appears when you hit the gear button (marked in red).
+* The **responsive plot options menu** (marked in red) that appears when you hit the gear button .
 Changes made in these setting take immediate effect in the graph.
-* The grey Adjustable settings menu that you often find on intermediate analysis pages and at the bottom of a result page.
-These menus require clicking the submit button to apply changes.
+* The grey **Adjustable settings menu** (marked in green) that you often find on intermediate analysis pages and at the bottom of a result page.
+These menus often allow you to adjust analysis parameters and require clicking the **submit button** to apply changes.

 ![](_static/images/Graphs/Plotoptions_vs_adjustablesettings.png "Figure 6: Two different kind of menus: the responsive plot options vs the adjustable settings menu with a submit button")